 Then the stars aligned.
 Tera had a grant through the USDA’s Local Food Promotion Program to provide Food Hub Financial Management Boot Camp to food hub managers.
 But, she hadn’t yet identified a community of food hub managers to train.
 Iowa’s ready-made peer group could be the guinea pig!

-Tera and Zacary Smucker-Brian of the Food Finance Institute prepared curriculum and structure for the event, while Kayla and Jason planned logistics in Iowa.
+Tera and Zacary Smucker-Bryan of the Food Finance Institute prepared curriculum and structure for the event, while Kayla and Jason planned logistics in Iowa.
 For hubs that had financial data and a few years of operations, a two-part, four day intensive would be just what they needed to take them out of day-to-day operations, learn the material, and apply it to their businesses.
 There was only one snag; for some of the hubs, the cost of the hotel rooms was a hardship.
 That’s where the Wallace Center at Winrock International stepped in, helping to cover lodging and making it possible for the food hub managers to get the professional development they needed.

 Finally, November and the first session was upon us and the crew gathered in Marshalltown.
 On day one, food hub managers across the state were invited to learn how to optimize their business model and see the different food hub business model paths that work in the existing food system.
 They used a lean business model canvas to map their businesses.